Gilded antique Empire style wall lamp from the late 18th century

 Description

-Gilded wall lamp in Empire style from the late 18th century, obtained from a vase shaped like a palm, made of carved and gilded wood in pure gold color, converted into a wall lamp that was used as a sconce.
+Gilded wall lamp in Empire style from the late 18th century, obtained from a vase shaped like a palm, made of carved and gilded wood in pure gold color, converted into a wall lamp used as a sconce.
 At the back of the lamp, traces of the arm, an element providing vertical stability, are still visible, as well as side marks of two handles that are no longer present.
-The central surface of the vase is engraved in plaster and decorated with a sculpture depicting a flower garland with two festoons.
+The central surface of the vase is engraved in plaster and decorated with a relief depicting a flower garland with two festoons.
 The end part features an original decoration in the form of a carved leaf, unusual for palms.
 This gilded 18th-century wall lamp is in good condition, functions properly, and is suitable for an E27 bulb.
 Minor gilding losses consistent with its age.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture from the 19th century, during the reign of the Biedermeier style, is notable.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.